MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

+- Fixed an issue with ignored 7-Zip settings.
+The "Custom Arguments" and "Custom Location" settings will now function properly.
 - Fixed an issue with the main window not properly scaling controls when using certain high DPI settings.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html